coolwanglu/pdf2htmlEX/README.md

  * Install libpng (and headers) BEFORE you compile libpoppler if you want background images generated
  * Install poppler-data if your want CJK support
 * fontforge (with header files)

-**Build On Windows**

-I've tested with CYGWIN without any problem, and I believe it also works on MinGW without many modifications.

 #### Compiling